ogdf/ogdf-wheel/README.md

 # ogdf-wheel - an OGDF release build packaged as ready-to-use python wheel.

 This project uses [cibuildwheel](cibuildwheel.readthedocs.io) to build the [OGDF](github.com/ogdf/ogdf) library into a ready-to-use python package (called wheel) installable via `pip install ogdf-wheel`.
-Its mainly intended to be used with [`ogdf-python`](github.com/ogdf/ogdf-python) when you don't want to build the OGDF yourself or use a C++ package manager.
+It is mainly intended to be used with [`ogdf-python`](github.com/ogdf/ogdf-python) when you don't want to build the OGDF yourself or use a C++ package manager.

 ## Publishing new Releases